BitBagCommerce/SyliusImojePlugin/README.md

 WKHTMLTOPDF_PATH=/usr/local/bin/wkhtmltopdf
 ```

-To create an ING-based payment method, go to Payment methods in the Sylius admin panel.
+To create an imoje-based payment method, go to Payment methods in the Sylius admin panel.

   ![Screenshot showing payment method config in admin](doc/payment_methods_config.png)

-After that, you need to add an ING payment:
+After that, you need to add an imoje payment:

   ![Screenshot showing payment method config in admin](doc/create_ing_method.png)

 And now, you can configure your payment method in the admin panel:
-* first you need to add a gateway code, for example "ing_code" and set its position.
+* first you need to add a gateway code, for example "imoje_code" and set its position.

   ![Screenshot showing payment method config in admin](doc/details.png)
-* To configure the iMoje gateway, log in to ING the admin panel.
+* To configure the imoje gateway, log in to imoje the admin panel.

   ![Screenshot showing payment method config in admin](doc/main_imoje.png)